Fitus/Zaloha.sh/DOCUMENTATION.md

 The modification time is more tricky:

- * If one of the filesystems is FAT (i.e. FAT16, VFAT, FAT32), Zaloha tolerates differences of +/- 1 second.
+ * If one of the filesystems is FAT (i.e. FAT16, VFAT, FAT32), Zaloha tolerates differences of +/- 2 seconds.
 This is necessary because FAT rounds the modification times to nearest 2 seconds, while no such rounding occurs on other filesystems.
+(Note: Why is a +/- 1 second tolerance not sufficient:
+   In some situations, a "ceiling" to nearest 2 seconds was observed instead of "rounding", making a +/- 2 seconds tolerance necessary).

- * If Zaloha is unable to determine the FAT file system from the FIND output (column 6), it is possible to enforce the +/- 1 second tolerance via the
+ * If Zaloha is unable to determine the FAT file system from the FIND output (column 6), it is possible to enforce the +/- 2 seconds tolerance via the
-   <b>--ok1s</b> option.
+   <b>--ok2s</b> option.

  * In some situations, offsets of exactly +/- 1 hour (+/- 3600 seconds)
    must be tolerated as well.
 Typically, this is necessary when one of the